A Vienna Week: Coffeehouses, Concert Halls, and Sachertorte

 Day 3: The Opera Night

-I went to the Wiener Staatsoper (Vienna State Opera).
-Not as a wealthy patron in a box seat — as a 4 EUR standing-room ticket holder.
+The Wiener Staatsoper (Vienna State Opera) is open to everyone — not just the wealthy patron in a box seat, but the 4 EUR standing-room ticket holder.

 Here's how it works: standing-room tickets (Stehplatz) are sold 80 minutes before curtain, cash only, one per person.
-I arrived 2.5 hours early for a popular performance (La Traviata) and was twentieth in line.
-By the time the window opened, there were 200 people behind me.
-I got a prime spot in the parterre — essentially behind the last row of orchestra seats, leaning on a rail.
+Arrive 2.5 hours early for a popular performance like La Traviata and you might be twentieth in line — with 200 people behind you by the time the window opens.
+That earns a prime spot in the parterre, essentially behind the last row of orchestra seats, leaning on a rail.

-The opera lasted 2.5 hours.
-I stood the entire time.
-My feet were destroyed.
-And it was one of the best experiences of my life.
+The opera runs 2.5 hours.
+You stand the entire time.
+Your feet pay for it.
+And it lands among the best experiences travel can offer.

 The Staatsoper performs nearly every night September through June.
-Even from the standing section, the acoustics are extraordinary — the sound wraps around you in a way that recordings can't replicate.
+Even from the standing section, the acoustics are extraordinary — the sound wraps around you in a way recordings can't replicate.
 Dress code: men in suits or blazers, women in dresses or nice separates.
-Jeans would technically be admitted to standing room but you'd feel wrong.
+Jeans would technically be admitted to standing room, but they'd feel wrong.

 If standing isn't your thing, regular tickets range from 15-250 EUR.
 Book at wiener-staatsoper.at.